bunchc/ansible-role-cis/README.md

       roles:
         - cis

+If using both the RHEL and ubuntu roles, you may want to group hosts by OS.
+To do that:

+    - hosts: all
+      user: root
+      tasks:
+        - group_by: key=os_{{ ansible_distribution }}

+    - hosts: os_CentOS
+      user: root
+      roles:
+        - cis-centos

+    - hosts: os_Ubuntu
+      user: root
+      roles:
+        - cis-ubuntu

 The role is thoroughly tagged so that you can run certain sections or certain levels of checks:

     # Test only items from section 4